3rd Assault Brigade: 2024

+2025

 Plans to transform this elite formation to become the III Army Corps began in March 2025, with Andriy Biletskyi expected to retain his billet of commanding officer upon the conclusion of the reorganization process.

 In late March 2025, it was reported that units of the brigade, had recaptured the village of Nadiia in the Luhansk Oblast.
 Biletskyi claimed that this resulted in the destruction of two regiments of Russia's 20th Combined Arms Army: the 752nd and 254th Motor Rifle Regiments, as well as the recapture of 3 km2 of territory.
 The operation to recapture Nadiia was mainly conducted by the brigade's 1st Assault Battalion, though other units were involved, including the brigade's 2nd Mechanized Battalion and its tank battalion.
 The next month, combat continued near the village of Nadiia; the brigade's 1st Assault Battalion, 1st Mechanized Battalion, and 2nd Mechanized Battalion were reportedly involved.
 Around the same time, units of the 3rd Brigade recaptured the village of Nevske, according to deputy commander Rodion Kudriashov.

 In a late March 2025 interview, Biletskyi said that the brigade was defending the town of Borova in the Kharkiv Oblast, which he said was a Russian target.
 The 3rd Assault Brigade was opposed by units of the 1st Guards Tank Army and the 20th Combined Arms Army.

 In April and May 2025, it was reported that the 3rd Assault Brigade was holding over 50 km of the front line on the Kupiansk and Lyman fronts, which was reportedly the longest portion of the front held by any Ukrainian brigade across the entire country, and that it had done so for nearly a year.
 Ukrainian military journalist Yurii Butusov and brigade deputy commander Dmytro Kukharchuk both said the brigade was holding a 60 km front in June and July 2025, respectively.
 Butusov said this represented 5% of the entire active front line in Ukraine.

-During an undated operation, the 3rd Assault Brigade claimed the world’s first surrender of enemy soldiers to unmanned drones in the Kharkiv Oblast.
+During an undated operation, the 3rd Assault Brigade claimed the world's first surrender of enemy soldiers to unmanned drones in the Kharkiv Oblast.
 Fpv and ground drones were used to attack the Russian positions.
 As more ground drones approached the position, the Russians opted to surrender.
 The Ukrainian ground drones then guided the Russians soldiers to the Ukrainian position where they surrendered.
 The press release read: "For the first time in history: Russian soldiers surrendered to the 3rd Assault Brigade's ground drones,".

+On 22 December 2025, the 3rd Assault Brigade said that a Ukrainian UGV, equipped with a .50 cal machine gun, held off Russian attacks for 45 days while being operated either remotely or using AI.
+The first time a position was held solely by an UGV without direct human support.